 If the previous procedure, for some reason, does not successfully unwedge your repository, you should do two things.
-First, move your broken repository out of the way and restore your latest backup of it.
+First, move your broken repository directory aside (perhaps by renaming it to something like repos.BROKEN) and then restore your latest backup of it.
 Then, send an email to the Subversion user list (at <users@subversion.tigris.org>) describing your problem in detail.
 Data integrity is an extremely high priority to the Subversion developers.

-Migrating a Repository
+Migrating Repository Data Elsewhere

-A Subversion filesystem has its data spread throughout various database tables in a fashion generally understood by (and of interest to) only the Subversion developers themselves.
-However, circumstances may arise that call for all, or some subset, of that data to be collected into a single, portable, flat file format.
-Subversion provides such a mechanism, implemented in a pair of svnadmin subcommands: dump and load.
+A Subversion filesystem has its data spread throughout files in the repository, in a fashion generally understood by (and of interest to) only the Subversion developers themselves.
+However, circumstances may arise that call for all, or some subset, of that data to be copied or moved into another repository.